SINTEFMedtek/CustusX/source/resource/filter/doc/org.custusx.resource.filter.script.md

 On "run", CustusX generates a command-line call using the environment path as first element, followed by the script path, an abolute path to the selected volume and then an abolute path to the expected output file.
 The arguments line follows as the last elements of the command.
 When the script has finished, CustusX looks for the expected output file and includes this in the data for the selected patient if it exist.

+If the virtual environment don't exist CustusX may try to create it.
+This will probably require an admin password to be entered on the command line.
+The command being run is also shown here, and in the log.

 Raidionics can be used for ML segmentation:
 - cxCreateRaidionicsVenv.sh can be used for setting up the Raidionics virtual environment
 - Use config file raidionics_Airways.ini for airways segmentation